Development and Transportation Projects

 The roadways on Lepage and Larose will be fully reconstructed to match what is currently there.
 The west side of Larkin will have a new curb and sidewalk.

 Construction is tentatively scheduled to begin Spring 2020, with completion Autumn 2020.
 If the weather is bad during that period, the work will be completed in 2021.
+Total cost of City’s investment is $6 million.

 The purpose of the CDP is to establish a vision and planning framework to guide future growth, guide placemaking, enable sustainable modes of transportation and support economic prosperity in the CDP area.
 It provides guidelines that translate the broad policies of the Official Plan to the neighbourhood level.
 It is comprised of maps, illustrations and guidelines that, for example, provide direction for future infill development, grassroots economic development initiatives, improving pedestrian and cycling facilities, supporting transit and enhancing the public realm through future implementation of a complete street design.